veedata/memories/docs/index.rst

 Welcome to memories's documentation!
 ====================================

 Memories is an easy to use package that helps to seperate clustered images from files and helps add metadata to files.
-The documentation is in progress and will be present in the ``\docs`` directory of the project in the future.
-For the time being the following steps should be an adequate description of all functions present.
+The following is a basic description of the package.

 First Steps